-Trump's pick for ambassador to Israel has all sides on edge
+Trumps pick for ambassador to Israel sparks hot debate

 Enraged by Trump’s pick, left-leaning groups and Palestinian officials have suggested his confirmation could spell the end of any serious discussions about peace.

+Netanyahu has stayed publicly quiet about Trump’s pick.
 Friedman and Trump’s transition team didn’t respond to requests for comment.

-Netanyahu has stayed publicly quiet about Trump’s pick.
-But individuals close to the prime minister said he was pleased with the appointment because he knows Friedman has a direct line to Trump.
-The individuals weren’t authorized to comment by name and requested anonymity.

 Associated Press writers Josef Federman and Daniel Estrin in Jerusalem and Tia Goldenberg in Beit El, West Bank, contributed to this report.